-2.12.
-Compliance with laws
+2.13 Compliance with laws

-The Company must comply with the Corporations Act, the Listing Rules as well as all other applicable laws, statutes and policies.
+The Company must comply with the Corporations Act, the Listing Rules and all other applicable laws, statutes and policies.
 Examples of applicable areas of regulation include:

-- (a) Regulatory Guides issued from time-to-time by the Australian Securities & Investments Commission;
+- a.
+Regulatory Guides issued from time-to-time by the Australian Securities & Investments Commission;

-- (b) occupational health & safety legislation;
+- b. occupational health & safety legislation;

-- (c) employment related legislation;
+- c. employment related legislation;

-- (d) anti-discrimination legislation; and
+- d. anti-discrimination legislation; and

-- (e) taxation legislation.
+- e. taxation legislation.

-2.13.
-Constitutions
+2.14 Constitutions